sciZer0/7/v/README.md

 More importantly, the greatest values in the Universe are not the fixed-supply tokens, but the decreasing-supply tokens.

-The Decreasing-Supply, permissionless, decentralized Token is the thing our civilization has never known before — it is fundamentally of course better than digital gold, the thing Bitcoin wants to become.
+The Decreasing-Supply, permissionless, decentralized Token is the thing our civilization has never known before — it is fundamentally of course better than digital gold.